|Cary Bernstein Architect / Hill House / © Cesar Rubio Photography

 Whether renovating your kitchen to create more open space, remodeling to accommodate expanding family needs, or designing your future dream home, working with an

 architect can help to increase the value of the house and the outcome of the process.
-Here are some general guidelines to follow as you approach this process.
+You can view the AIA's Your and Your Architect guide for establishing and benefitting from relationships between owner and architect here.
+Below are some general guidelines to follow as you approach this process.

 There are numerous resources to assist you in your